tribe-health/hockeypuck/install-source.md

 Install Go 1.2 or newer from [golang.org](http://golang.org/doc/install).

 ## DVCS Clients
-Go will need these DVCS clients installed in order to provision the source code to Hockeypuck's package dependencies:
+Go will need these DVCS clients installed in order to fetch all of Hockeypuck's package dependencies:

 * Bazaar
 * Git